 2. Tummy Time

-Some parents will use the crib for safe and comfortable tummy times for their baby.
+Some parents will use the crib for safe and comfortable tummy times for their babies.
 Tummy time is important for your baby’s development and strength as they learn and build up the muscles to hold their head up.

 The crib is a safe place to have tummy time as the baby can’t roll over and fall.
 The crib is also cleaner and more comfortable than the floor, and because they are raised off the floor, you will find it easier to keep eye contact with them as they stretch their little necks up to look at you.